BIOSCI738/BIOSCI738/README.md

 #### All source files for the course book are in `docs/`.
 Course book is hosted @ [https://stats-uoa.github.io/BIOSCI738/](https://stats-uoa.github.io/BIOSCI738/)

- + To render the coursebook run the bash script `./render.sh -b docs/`
+ + To render the coursebook manually run the bash script `./render.sh -b docs/`

 ## Copyright